-A progressive farmer of Westfield, Ind., is making his own electricity.
-He gathers it out of the air, but in no more mysterious way than by means o more mysterious way than by means of a windmill.
+A progressive farmer of Westfield, Ind., is making his own of Westfield.
+Ind., is making his own electricity.
+He gathers it out of the air, but in no more mysterious way than by means of more investerious way than by means of a windmill.
 Others have harnessed the windmill to a dynamo, but the result has never been satisfactory on account of the variability of the wind power.
-Mr. Wilson of Westfield allows his windmill to perform primarily its cus-tamary function of pumping water.
-The one's memory.
-Karr, for instance, if he could have foreseen that a bust in his honor would be unveiled on the Riviera-as one was unveiled last tomary function of pumping water.
-The water flows into a dydraulic regulator-a chamber fitted with automatic valves; a chamber fitted with automatic valves; through these it passes under uniform pressure into a water motor, to which a dynamo is attached.
-Blow high, blow low, the dynamo works at even speed, brilliantly lighting Mr, Wilson's house and barn and doing the chores, all for ap original investment of \$200.
-With Riviera-as one was unveiled last week-would probably have deemed it a fitting recognition of his years of labor as an author, but, as a matter of fact, it is nothing of the sort.
-It was put up because Karr was the real founan original investment of \$200.
-With a telephone in his house, through which he can talk over wire fences with the whole county, receiving his letters more punctually by the rural delivery service than he would in taxe the televity der of the flower-raising industry in France!
+Mr. Wilson of Westfield allows his windmill to perform primarily its cus-towary function of number water.
+The tomary function of pumping water.
+The water flows into a dydraulic regulator-a chamber fitted with automatic valves; a chamber litted with automatic valves; through these it passes under uniform pressure into a water motor, to which a dynamo is attached.
+Blow high, blow low, the dynamo works at even speed brilliantly lighting Mr. Wilson's house and barn and doing the chores, all for an original investment of \$200.
+With of the flower-raising industry in an, original investment of \$200.
+With a telephone in his house, through which he can talk over wire fences with the whole county, receiving his letters more punctually by the rural delivery service